-5.3 Deficit recovery plan
+9.5.3 Deficit recovery plan

-If the assets of the scheme relating to an employer are less than the funding target at the effective date of any actuarial valuation, a recovery plan will be put in place, which requires additional contributions from the employer to meet the shortfall.
+If the assets of the fund relating to an employer are less than the funding target at the effective date of any actuarial valuation, a recovery plan will be put in place, which requires additional contributions from the employer to meet the shortfall.

-Additional contributions will be expressed as lump sum £ amounts.
+Additional contributions will be expressed as lump sum \pounds amounts.